7mind/blog/role-based-repositories.md

 And cross-platform projects were always a pain.
 It takes at least twice more time to build a cross-project.
 And there is no way to, for example, omit all the ScalaJS projects from a build.

-For example, IDEA frequently [fails](https://youtrack.jetbrains.com/issue/SCL-16128) to compile any projects if `sbt-crossproject` plugin is on.
+For example, IDEA frequently [fails](https://youtrack.jetbrains.com/issue/SCL-16128) to compile any project if `sbt-crossproject` plugin is on.
 IDEA [cannot run tests](https://youtrack.jetbrains.com/issue/SCL-14640) in cross-projects.
 And so on.